Oleg Frish: Career in the USA

+Such cultural locations as Graceland, Museum of Broadway, Memphis Music Hall of Fame and the Museum of Rock and Soul, as well as Long Island Music and Entertainment Hall of Fame, many jazz and rock "n" roll clubs were also featured in Time Out.

 Oleg Frish had the honor of interviewing the legendary James Brown on Time Out episode#34 that aired on August 27, 2006, just 4 months prior to James Brown's death on December 25, 2006.

 James Brown quoted: "Oleg remembers the songs I did, but I’ve forgotten a long time ago".

-Oleg currently hosts "Standard Time" Saturdays from 5:00-6:00PM on WNYM-970AM in Metropolitan New York.
+In 2012 - 2015, Oleg hosted "Standard Time with Oleg Frish" Saturdays from 5:00-6:00PM on WNYM-970AM in Metropolitan New York.

-2016 marks the twentieth anniversary of Oleg's status as a television personality in the United States.
+2026 marks the thirtieth anniversary of Oleg's status as a television personality in the United States.

 Recordings

 Oleg Frish's first album "Hello from Brighton" was recorded in 1991 and released in Moscow.
 In 1998, "Strange Love", the second album, was released in New York.